gtmans/movingliquidsensor/README.md

 - watersensor (DFrobot Gravity 5V contacless liquidlevel sensor or DFrobot 3-5v flexible capacative sensor)
 - 3D printer parts
   <BR><BR>
 I already have a working prototype using a 15mm stepper motor, ESP32-C3 with integrated OLED, and a DRV8833 motor driver.
-More details on this compact version will be shared soon.
+More details on this compact version will be shared later.
 <img src="https://github.com/gtmans/movingliquidsensor/blob/main/mini-version.png" width="300" align="left" />